 The following morning I packed up and continued to hike down the verdant country lanes into Kirkmichael.
 Even if some people don’t thrive so well in the regular Scottish rains, the wild plants do really well and looked magnificently abundant.
 At the village shop I lingered over a hot breakfast and tea before heading for a dry room overlooking the Ardle.
 I would like to return to this trail when it has had the chance to recover, so I can focus on the fine scenery rather than being constantly watchful of where I am putting my feet.

-Since this trip in June it has been confirmed that I have Lyme Disease, so I suspect this affected my stamina and outlook on this trip.
-Hopefully my strength and good cheer will return soon.
+Since this trip in June it has been confirmed that I have Lyme Disease, so I suspect this affected my stamina on this trip.
+Hopefully my strength will return soon.

 Best bits of kit; Jetboil Stove, Black Diamond Distance poles, PHD Minim bag.

-Not needed; Sun cream, Head net, Treadlite Cuben LED light.
+Not needed; Sun cream, Head net, Cuben LED light.